April 29, 2022

 This mentoring system also has guidance and monitoring capabilities with engagement tracking, reporting, and statistics.

 $0.
-Because MicroMentor is a non-profit, the mentoring services are free thanks to government and private funding and donations.
+MicroMentor is a non-profit, so the mentoring services are free, thanks to government and private funding and donations.